-1) Save CW3 into a new file, then in Sheet #1 modify it to produce a linear and a cubic model for the same data set, insert snapshots of these worksheets into your Word file.
+Save CW3 into a new file, then in Sheet #1 modify it to produce a linear and a cubic model for the same data set, insert snapshots of these worksheets into Table 1 in a MS Word file.
 Make a table like the one below for the "s" values for the linear, quadratic, and cubic models, along with the coefficients obtained for each model.
-Indicate which is the best model (linear, quadratic, or cubic) for our set of data, and the reason.
+Indicate which is the best model (linear, quadratic, or cubic) for our set of data, and explain why.